 Trading Standards have traditionally enforced food standards legislation including composition, labelling claims, allergens, chemical contamination, compositional standards, additives genetically modified ingredients and foods, and articles that come into contact with food such as plastics.
-However, the function was transferred to the Environmental Health Service in 2014 as part of an efficiency agenda without any additional resource in terms of finance or personnel.
+However, the function was transferred to the Environmental Health Service in 2014 as part of an efficiency agenda without any additional resource.

 As a result the frequency of food standards interventions, in all but a few cases, follow the food hygiene rating which has been given as this will usually be more frequent than a scheduled standards inspection.
 This will ensure that only one visit is undertaken where hygiene and standards inspections are undertaken at the same time.
 Our customer survey results show that businesses value enforcement visits and want coordination of Council functions to reduce the burden on their business.
 Where a standards visit is due before the hygiene (this is usually a very small number) this will either be carried out separately or the hygiene inspection brought forward so that the inspections are carried out at the same time.
-Standards visits becoming naturally due for inspection and the requirement to return to the intervention frequencies stipulated within the Food Law Code of Practice will continue to be a significant issue in 2024-25 as it was in the previous financial year due to the backlog of Category E Hygiene inspections which are also Category C for standards.
+Standards visits becoming naturally due for inspection and the requirement to return to the intervention frequencies stipulated within the Food Law Code of Practice has become more of an issue in 2023-24 due to the backlog of Category D and E Hygiene inspections which are also Category C for standards.

-The impact of legislation surrounding labelling requirements for pre-packed for direct sale foods (PPDS) and the requirements surrounding allergen management as part of a food hygiene management system has resulted in a substantial increase in the duration of inspections.
+The impact of new legislation surrounding labelling requirements for pre-packed for direct sale foods (PPDS) and the requirements surrounding allergen management as part of a food hygiene management system has resulted in a substantial increase in the duration of inspections.